 Community pets spayed or neutered: 17 cats and 11 dogs

 Participated in Arizona Gives and Giving Tuesday fundraising

 The Tombstone Small Animal Shelter is a 501 (c)(3) non-profit, no-kill facility dedicated to finding homes for lost and abandoned dogs and cats in the area of Tombstone, Arizona.
 All animals are spayed/neutered and vaccinated before going to their forever homes.
-We are not subsidized by the City of Tombstone and we do not have a corporate sponsor.
-We maintain our shelter through donations and fundraising events.
+We are not funded by any city, county or government agency nor do we have a corporate sponsor.
+We maintain our shelter through donations, grants and fundraising events.
 Our shelter is run by volunteers.
 Our EIN number is 94-2554189